quixio/template-prometheus-monitoring/README.md

 ## How it Works

-The `PushGatewayProxy` is set up to receive project-external traffic with an authenticated HTTP endpoint that Applications submit their Prometheus metrics to.
+The `PushgatewayProxy` is set up to receive project-external traffic with an authenticated HTTP endpoint that Applications submit their Prometheus metrics to.

-The `PushGateway` service receives the forwarded request from the `PushGatewayProxy` and stores them until `Prometheus` scrapes them.
+The `Pushgateway` service receives the forwarded request from the `PushgatewayProxy` and stores them until `Prometheus` scrapes them.

-On a cadence, the metrics are all then scraped by `Prometheus`, a time series database.
+On a cadence (set in `prometheus.yml` to `15s`), the metrics are all then scraped by `Prometheus`, a time series database.
 The data is now catalogued and ready for use.

 `Grafana`, a realtime dashboarding application (also gated with credentials), provides visualizations through custom-built queries made on the Prometheus instance.